 Cloudways offers Laravel on its Managed Cloud Web Hosting Platform.
-I’m writing this blog post to help you set it up in a jiffy!
+I’m writing this blog post to help you set up Redis Cache in Laravel in a jiffy!

 Setting up Laravel Application on Cloudways